copsTvFan/cops-episode-guide/guide.md

   hurts.
 Pat says they have had contact with her before and she is always combative and sarcastic.
 When they pick up her crack pipe a cockroach leg falls out.
-- Pierce County WA -- Lakewood (10:47 PM Vehicle Crash) Officer Joe Kolp says it's a business area, few taverns, really busy, bars are full.
+- Pierce County, WA -- Lakewood (10:47 PM Vehicle Crash) Officer Joe Kolp says it's a business area, few taverns, really busy, bars are full.
 A car went through the back of a 7-11 into the office.
 Vivian the fat Mexican woman who owns the car says she was in the club and doesn't know what happened.
 The